agronholm/apscheduler/README.txt

-APScheduler is a light but powerful in-process task scheduler that lets you schedule functions (or any python callables) to be executed at times of your choosing.
+Advanced Python Scheduler (apscheduler) is a light but powerful in-process task scheduler that lets you schedule functions (or any python callables) to be executed at times of your choosing.

-The development of APScheduler was heavily influenced by the `Quartz
+The development of apscheduler was heavily influenced by the `Quartz
 <http://www.opensymphony.com/quartz/>`_ task scheduler written in Java,
 although APScheduler cannot claim as many features.